Ranebennuru: Geography

 Ranebennuru is at the geographical center of Karnataka.
 14.62°N 75.62°E. It has an average elevation of 605 m.
 One of Karnataka's most important rivers – the Tungabhadra – flows along the southern border of Ranebennur taluk.
 Another river, the Kumadvathi, which originates from Madagh Masur Lake flows from Hirekerur taluk, enters Ranebennur taluk, and joins the Tungabhadra river.

 The nearest airport is at Hubballi, 108 km from Ranebennur.
 From there one can reach Bengaluru and Mumbai by flight.
 The nearest international airports are 271 km and 300 km away, in Mangaluru and Bengaluru respectively.
 Ranebennur is connected with most of the metros like Mumbai, Bengaluru, and Chennai through regular trains.

-Being situated on National Highway NH4, the city enjoys good bus services.
+Being situated on National Highway NH48 (previously NH 4), the city enjoys good bus services.
 It is a 1.5 hour drive from Hubli (105 km) and 5 hour drive from Bengaluru (300 km).
 Most buses travelling between North Karnataka and South Karnataka pass through Ranebennur.